 Global Press prioritizes serving audiences in our coverage communities.
 Through direct reach and local partnerships, we increase access to accurate information for audiences in global news deserts, unfree societies and more.

 We publish in six languages to ensure stories are accessible and that we are accountable to our local audiences.
 At Global Press, we believe sources have the right to recognize themselves in stories.

 Print, radio and online outlets that are not state-owned

 Local leaders, policy makers, social media advocates with reach into target populations and powerful local networks

 Global Press informs international audiences about the least-covered parts of the world.
-Our journalism is contributing to global narrative change and increasing access to accurate information about parts of the world that are often misrepresented by disproportionate coverage of war, poverty, disaster and disease.
+Our journalism contributes to global narrative change and increases access to accurate information on parts of the world that are often misrepresented by disproportionate coverage of war, poverty, disaster and disease.